linkml/prefixmaps/README.md

     make etl
     ```

-TODO: make a github action that auto-released new versions
+TODO: make a github action that auto-releases new versions

 Note that PRs should *not* be made against the individual CSV files.
 These are generated from upstream sources.